 - Identify opportunities for lifestyle changes that may benefit you

 Visiting New Patients

-After you’re admitted to Owensboro Health Regional Hospital, you’ll receive a visit from a pastoral care volunteer.
-He or she will ask about your religious affiliation so we can coordinate your spiritual care with your faith community or minister.
+After you’re admitted to Owensboro Health Regional Hospital, you may receive a visit from a pastoral care volunteer.
+He or she may ask about your religious affiliation so we can coordinate your spiritual care with your faith community or minister.
 If you’re Catholic, a Eucharistic minister will bring you Communion.